Quantum Linear System Solvers: A Survey of Algorithms and Applications: Near-Term and Early Fault-Tolerant Solvers

 \paragraph{Classical combination of quantum states.} On the other hand, a non-variational proposal that goes more along the lines of early fault-tolerant quantum computation is introduced in Ref.~\cite{huang_near_2021}.
-This work introduces the approach called classical combination of quantum states (CQS), which uses a linear combination of unitaries.
-Broadly speaking, CQS creates an ansatz tree using classical combination techniques.
-CQS is proposed in response to the optimization plateaus present in variational architectures~\cite{larocca2024reviewbarrenplateausvariational}, as it focuses on studying two-norm and Tikhonov regression.
-Barren plateaus are regions where the gradient of the cost function is nearly zero, making it infeasible to develop the optimization process towards a local minima.
+This work introduces the approach called classical combination of quantum states (CQS), which, as the name suggests, expresses the solution of the linear system as a linear combination of quantum states.
+While the quantum states in principle could be variational states, the core approach classically only optimizes the coefficients associated with this linear combination.
+Similar to the variational solvers, CQS assumes that the linear system is defined by a linear combination of unitary matrices, and each matrix is associated with an efficiently executable quantum circuit.
+Using these circuits, CQS creates an ansatz tree of quantum states by applying these circuits sequentially.
+CQS is proposed in response to the optimization plateaus present in variational architectures~\cite{larocca2024reviewbarrenplateausvariational}, as it focuses on optimizing the combination parameters only and considers the two-norm and Tikhonov regression settings.
+The complexity of the problem is moved into the construction of a potentially very large Ansatz tree, and there are situations where CQS shows benefits over VQLS, while also not requiring coherent superpositions involving many ancilla qubits as the FTQC approaches.